decentespresso/de1app/documentation/decent_user_interface.md

 ### Environment setup

-In the current alpha version, DUI coexists with the previous GUI infrastructure code, sharing most of the startup configuration, so little setup is needed.
-As DUI replaces existing code in forthcoming versions, more of the environment setup will move here.

-At the moment, the only required initialization is the definition of the folders where to look for images and fonts (DUI will look up files on each folder in the list starting by the first element until a match is found).
+At the moment, the only required initialization is the definition of the folders where to look for images and fonts (DUI will look up files on each folder in the list starting by the first element until a match is found) *in case your skin or plugin doesn't use default locations*.

 ```tcl
 dui font add_dirs "[homedir]/fonts"